The Petroleum (Consolidation) Regulations 2014

 - Do not attempt hot work on petrol tanks

-- Have you carried out a COSHH assessment regarding exposure to petrol?
+- Have you carried out a COSHH assessment regarding exposure?

 - As a premises storing/dispensing petrol as a fuel do you comply with the licence issued by your Petroleum Licensing authority?

 - For other premises where petrol is used or handled, have you carried out a risk assessment for the activities concerned?

 - Have you implemented appropriate measures to control the fire/explosion risks identified in your risk assessment?

 - Have you informed or instructed employees of the health and safety risks associated with petrol and appropriate precautions that should be taken?